By the end of the 2019-20 season, there will have been a total of 11,266 Premier League games played since 1992.

-In that regard, it’s surely a success of sorts that there have only been four occasions since the Premier League began in 1992 that a home team have been forced to wear a change kit?
-We say ‘forced’ as the PL rules allow teams, in their final home or away game of a given campaign to wear the following season’s kit.
-Previously, this was only allowed in the last home game and sometimes they decided to showcase the away strip.
+In that time, there have been some horrific kit match-ups, but only four occasions where home teams have been forced into wearing a change kit.
+We say ‘forced’ as the Premier League rules – in ‘normal’ seasons, with 19-20 a special case as the season overlaps with contracts ending – allow teams, in their final home or away game of a given campaign to wear the following season’s kit.
+Previously, this was only allowed in the last home game and sometimes sides decided to showcase the away strip.

-The instances of necessary change have involved a lack of foresight on behalf of the away side and/or the officials, in each case.
+The instances of necessary change have involved a lack of foresight on behalf of the away side and/or the officials, in each case, with two of those happening in the second Premier League season, 1993-94.

-City did have a third kit for 1993-94, but it was white, and so this perfect storm caused Blackburn to accommodate them in December ’93.
+In 1992-93, Manchester City had worn their purple away kit kit with yellow socks at Blackburn, but it was far from an acceptable situation.
+City did have a third kit for 1993-94, but it was white, and so this perfect storm caused Blackburn to have to switch.

 Aston Villa unwittingly gifted their claret and blue colours to West Ham United, so there was a certain irony to the 2008-09 episode that saw the Villans have to deviate from their home strip when the London side visited them.

-…but while the first half was ongoing another set was being prepared, with the logo of club partners Acorns being affixed.
+…but while the first half was ongoing another set was being prepared, with the logo of club partners Acorns and players’ names being affixed.

 West Ham equalised in the second half and the game finished 1-1.
 Villa manager Martin O’Neill was unhappy with the result and the sartorial shenanigans, something he expanded on in his notes in the programme for Villa’s next home game, against Hull City: